de-sawal/xr-ai-navigation/README.md

 Welcome to the XR AI Assistant Navigation experiment!
 This document explains, in detail, how to set up the Unity project from scratch, integrate all the provided scripts, configure the scene, and deploy the experiment.
 This guide also covers GitHub repository setup and instructions for version control and collaboration.
 The goal is to help you deploy an XR app (used solely for experimental purposes) that demonstrates an AI assistant guiding participants through an immersive navigation task.

-> **Note:** Although the terminology “XR” is used throughout, many of the scripts refer to VR-style inputs (e.g., OVRInput).
-This project is intended for extended reality experimentation and can be adapted for various XR devices.

 ---

 ## Table of Contents